deanishe/alfred-gcal/README.md

 Download & installation
 -----------------------

 Grab the workflow from [GitHub releases][download].
-Download the `Google-Calendar-Events-X.X.alfredworkflow` file and double-click it to install.
+Download the `Google-Calendar-View-X.X.alfredworkflow` file and double-click it to install.

 <a name="usage"></a>